i Nature of the insurance and reinsurance market

 Claims to be pleaded directly towards the insurer

 With regard to liability insurance, the TCC provides that third parties are entitled to direct their claims to the third-party liability insurer of the person responsible for the loss.

 Notification before the pleading

-Maturity of the indemnity payment arises upon conclusion of the insurer's investigations into the scope of the indemnity and in any case upon 45 days after notification of the occurrence of the risk.
-The investigation of the insurer shall in any case be concluded within three months from notification.
+The insured shall notify the loss that is thought to be within the insurance coverage as soon as possible.
+Maturity of the indemnity payment arises upon conclusion of the insurer's investigations into the scope of the indemnity and, in any case, 45 days after notification of the occurrence of the risk.
+The investigation of the insurer must be concluded within three months of notification.

 Stages of litigation

 Insurance disputes are, in principle, dealt with by the first instance commercial courts.

 Stages of litigation before the commercial courts are as follows: